thecomeonman/PassingSonarAlternative/README.md

 There are som todos sprinkled across the code.
 Useful to note, before making your own charts.

 Please give design credits back to thecomeonman.
-I haven't put a particular license on this yet.
+I haven’t put a particular license on this yet.